marcelmazon/rosicrucian-literature/en/books/blavatsky-and-the-secret-doctrine.md

 blessed land beyond the reach of Boreas, the god of winter, and of the hurricane—an ideal country, where nights were short and days were long.

-On
-this
-continent
-lived the second-race men,
-ensouled
-by
-the
-second
-great host of
-monads which
-80 BLAVATSKY AND THE
-had come over from the Moon chain.
-Although having the general form of men, the individuals of this race were gigantic jellylike creatures who float- ed over the surface of the earth, as directed by passing desires.
+On this continent lived the second-race men, ensouled by the second great host of monads which had come over from the Moon chain.
+Although having the general form of men, the individuals of this race were gigantic jellylike creatures who floated over the surface of the earth, as directed by passing desires.
 The features were undefined, there being no eyes, ears, or mouth.
-They received impressions through and were guided by two cen- ters of force, the so-called third eye (which has become the pineal gland) and an organ which has developed into the spleen.
+They received impressions through and were guided by two centers of force, the so-called third eye (which has become the pineal gland) and an organ which has developed into the spleen.
 They were potentially bisexual, and reproduced their species in the same manner as the first race.
 The second-race men were boneless—which accounts for the fact that geologists have found no fossils in the three lower strata.

 During the later secondary period the waters receded, and land appeared in the areas now covered by India, China, Australia, Africa, the